 - The members shall register their vote by electronic medium within thirty days.
 The procedure for proposing an amendment and voting on a motion for amendment of these Bylaws shall be the same for the amendment of the Articles of Incorporation.

 - If any member does not exercise his vote within thirty days after receiving the amendments, the Board shall presume the vote in the affirmative.

 An amendment or alteration of the Bylaws, if passed, shall become effective immediately

 Indemnification of Officers

-Any person made party to any legal action, lawsuit, or legal proceeding by reason of the fact that he/she is or was a Director of Officer of this Foundation shall be indemnified by the Foundation against the reasonable expenses, including attorney’s fees actually and necessarily incurred in connection with the defense of such action, suit or proceeding.
-Any person party to such suit, action, or proceeding shall further be indemnified by the Foundation for any judgments or liabilities resulting there from.
-Such right of indemnification shall not be deemed exclusive of any other rights to which such Director or Officer may be entitled under the provisions of the Corporation Law of the State to which the Director or Office belongs.
+Any person made party to any legal action, lawsuit, or legal proceeding by reason of the fact that he/she is or was a Director or Officer of this Foundation shall be indemnified by the Foundation against the reasonable expenses, including attorney’s fees actually and necessarily incurred in connection with the defense of such action, suit or proceeding.
+Any person who is a party to such suit, action, or proceeding shall further be indemnified by the Foundation for any judgments or liabilities resulting there from.
+Such right of indemnification shall not be deemed exclusive of any other rights to which such Director or Officer may be entitled under the provisions of the Corporation Law of the State to which the Director or Officer belongs.

 Chapters of the Foundation

 SECTION 1: Formation

 - One or more Chapters of the Foundation may be formed in any state of the United States of America to promote the purpose of the Foundation.